sercankulcu/sercankulcu.github.io/_thoughts/thinking-mechanically.md

 And visibility changes the relationship.

 A pattern we cannot see feels like character.
-A pattern we can see becomes something we may still choose—but now it has to compete with other possibilities.
+A pattern we can see becomes something we may still choose, but now it has to compete with other possibilities.

 Maybe freedom is not living without patterns.